nasa/cumulus-orca/README.md

   Defaults to '5432'.
 * `platform` - indicates if running locally (onprem) or in AWS (AWS).
   Defaults to 'AWS'.
-* `orca_default_multipart_chunksize` - The default maximum size of chunks to use when copying.
-Can be overridden by collection config.
-  Defaults to 250.

 ## Deploying with Terraform
 Run `terraform init`.